FEASTorg/feast-stack/README.md

 # feast-stack

-Deployment and orchestration for the FEAST stack.
+This repository contains the high-level details of the FEAST stack and it's various components as well as example implementations and deployments of the stack.

 ## Dev Setup

-For getting started with development on a new Linux machine:
+In general, for getting started with development on a new Linux machine:

 ```sh
 sudo apt update